brigadecore/brigade/docs/topics/scripting.md

 After that, our job is cleaned up, and so is the build.

-> Tip: You can see the actual output of each Job through the Acid user interface, or using
+> Tip: You can see the actual output of each Job through the Brigade user interface, or using
 > the Kubernetes `kubectl` client: `kubectl logs do-nothing-1504055331341-master`

 Basically, our simple build just created an empty Alpine Linux pod which had nothing to do